Ambassadors

 Simon Armitage

-The Poet Laureate, Simon Armitage is a poet, playwright, novelist, lyricist and broadcaster, who writes extensively for television and radio.
-In 2014 he published Paper Aeroplane, a selection marking the 25th anniversary of the appearance of his ground-breaking debut poetry collection Zoom!
-He has won numerous awards for his work including a prestigious Ivor Novello Award for his song lyrics in the television film Feltham Sings.
-His poems have been part of GCSE and A level exams in this country for nearly two decades now.
+The Poet Laureate, Simon Armitage, is a poet, playwright, novelist, lyricist and broadcaster, who writes extensively for television and radio.
+In 2014, he published Paper Aeroplane, a selection marking the 25th anniversary of the appearance of his ground-breaking debut poetry collection Zoom!
+He has won numerous awards for his work, including a prestigious Ivor Novello Award for his song lyrics in the television film Feltham Sings.
+His poems have been part of GCSE and A-Level exams in this country for nearly two decades now.
 Armitage was Professor of Poetry at the University of Sheffield and was elected Professor of Poetry at the University of Oxford in 2015.
 He is a Fellow of the Royal Society of Literature and in 2010 was made CBE for services to poetry.

 Dame Harriet Walter